AmirrezaRamesh/ros2-socketcomm/README.md

 ## About the task:
 - this project is defined as a ROS2 system prototype which is able to send data over network without using ROS2 middleware(DDS)'s `pub & sub communication`.
-- while this project is a didactic task from `auriga robotics team` and no further implementation is planned at the moment, its a good simple setup to get started with when trying to avoid DDS for some reason.
+- while this project is a didactic task from `auriga robotics team` and no further implementation is planned at the moment, it offers a good simple setup to get started with when trying to avoid DDS for any reason.
-- a scenario where this would be useful: imagine you're developing a `warehouse robot` and while operating real-time on a ROS2 system, it needs to exchange data with a server's backend(e.g. a database to check the availability of items in warehouse), most `outside of ROS systems` won't support DDS, since its main usage is defined for real-time disturbuted system message handling, so you could use tcp/udp sockets to exchange data over local/public network.
+- a use case scenario: imagine you're developing a `warehouse robot` operating real-time on a ROS2 system. at some point, it needs to exchange data with a backend server(e.g. querying a database to check item availability), and most non-ROS systems don’t natively support DDS, as DDS is primarily designed for real-time distributed communication within robotic or embedded systems.
+In such cases, using standard TCP/UDP sockets provides a practical alternative for data exchange over local or public networks.

 ## System's flow
 in this project, two cpp & python nodes exchange a `serialized data` using `tcp socket`. the `data` is a `ROS message` and while its a int64 here, the system is desinged for `any complex ROS message` since we serialize and deserialize the data on the endpoints of server & client's sides accourdingly.